 Last day to drop without a $10 fee per course.

 Drop deadline for all UC Berkeley courses designated as Early Drop Deadline (EDD) in the Schedule of Classes.

 Add without a fee

 Last day to add without a $5 fee per course.

-Enrollment is finalized at 5pm on the last day of the 3rd week and no more students are added to UGBA courses after that time.
+Enrollment is finalized on Sunday of the 3rd week and no more students are added to UGBA courses after that time.
 The exception to this is UGBA 98, 198 and 199 courses.

 |Last Day of Week 5

 Add non-UGBA courses